 We are pleased to announce the availability of new version 17.01 of Aspose.3D for .NET API.
-The new version adds support of importing PLY models.
+The new version adds support for importing PLY models.
 Developers can import PLY (ASCII and Binary) models into the Aspose.3D API, and then export them in any supported 3D format.
-The new version also integrates the feature of writing 3D file in the custom binary mode.
+The new version also integrates the feature of writing a 3D file in the custom binary mode.
 All the regular bug fixes and enhancements have also been included.
 Developers can install Aspose.3D Nuget package in their .NET applications because we publish each version as a NuGet package on the NuGet gallery.
-We recommend our clients upgrade old version of the Aspose.3D API to this latest one.
-For details on API fixes, please check Release Notes having a complete list of the features, enhancements and bug fixes.
+We recommend our clients upgrade an old version of the Aspose.3D API to this latest one.
+For details on API fixes, please check Release Notes having a complete list of the features, enhancements, and bug fixes.

 Load 3D File and Save Meshes in Custom Binary Format

 Using Aspose.3D for .NET API, developers can already load all supported 3D files.
 Developers can also retrieve meshes and the new public API changes allow to save the meshes in custom binary format.
-The binary file size remains same as the data we store like the minimum workable size.
+The binary file size remains the same as the data we store like the minimum workable size.
 This feature would also help our clients manipulate bigger 3D models more effectively.
 Please check this help topic to save meshes in custom binary format: Save 3D Meshes in Custom Binary Format

 Import an Existing PLY File into the Aspose.3D API